0xCB-dev/docs.keeb.supply/content/basics/soldering/hotswap/index.md

 ## MillMax

-<br>Get your bag of sockets ready and take them out.
+Get your bag of sockets ready and take them out.
 Place them all in the holes of the PCB from the top.
 ![socketspcb](socketspcb.jpg)

 <br>Now you have to secure the sockets so that you can turn around the PCB for soldering.
 We always use kapton tape for that.
 You can also use other tapes, just make sure that they are heat resistant.